Geochemical precipitates may fool fossil hunters

 That these conditions can be found in a natural setting such as the Ney spring makes an even stronger case for a possible reframing of biological and geological chemistry, García-Ruiz and his team say.

-Resarchers led by Dominic Papineau at University College London recently reported in Nature that they had found microbial fossils in hydrothermal vent precipitates up to 4.22 billion years old (Nature 2017, DOI: 10.1038/nature21377).
-The new work from García-Ruiz’s group “is clearly very important to help understand morphological, biological, and nonbiological signatures,” Papineau says.
+Resarchers led by Dominic Papineau at University College London recently reported in Nature that they had found microbial fossils in hydrothermal vent precipitates up to 4.22 billion years old (2017, DOI: 10.1038/nature21377).
+García-Ruiz’s work “is clearly very important to help understand morphological, biological, and nonbiological signatures,” Papineau says.

 “It is exactly this kind of science that significantly contributes to the progress of the fields of Precambrian biogeochemistry and exobiology,” he notes.

-Biominerals expert Fabien Salport, at Paris Diderot University, says the work “shows the major difficulty to detect unambiguously records of the most ancient terrestrial biological activity.
+Biominerals expert Fabien Salport of Paris Diderot University says the work “shows the major difficulty to detect unambiguously records of the most ancient terrestrial biological activity.
 The ability to synthesize crystal structures that mimic biominerals makes it even more difficult to search for the oldest traces of life on Earth.”

 Join the conversation